 The hallmark of Auburn University's Master of Community Planning (MCP) program is the opportunity for students to engage with communities throughout Alabama and the Southeast in nearly every class.
 As part of the Alabama City Year Program, every year the MCP program chooses a community to work with, which becomes the center of focus for projects in classes such as urban economics, land use planning, urban design, sustainable transportation planning, community development, historic preservation planning, and the synthesis (capstone) studio.
 Students learn to help diverse communities create and implement plans that improve and protect their quality-of-life, culture, resource base, built environment, natural environment, and economic vitality.

-Students have the opportunity to gain a deep and broad understanding of the issues in a city, while providing the city with invaluable information and ideas.
-Through numerous site visits and field trips with city planners, mayors, community groups, and the public, students are able to gain extensive and valuable insight about planning practice.
+Students gain a deep and broad understanding of the issues in a city, while providing the city with invaluable information and ideas.
+Through numerous site visits and field trips with city planners, mayors, community groups and the public, students also gain extensive and valuable insight about planning practice.
 They present their work in professional forums such as city council meetings, planning commission meetings, to community groups, or through public participation processes.